How do I register for the Eureka Stair Climb?

 All event participants receive:

-- Race entry incl event bib (climbers, elite and emergency services include a timing device with bib)
+- Race entry includes an event bib (climbers, elite and emergency services have a timing device on their bib)

 - Event finish line medal

 - Chance to win exclusive fundraising, winning time and best dressed prizes

 What is the minimum age to climb the Tower?

 The minimum age is 12 years old on event day.
 Participants over 12 and under 18 years of age, must have the consent of their parents or guardian, and must be accompanied by a parent or guardian on event day.